sumitojhaowasp/www-chapter-dindigul/index.md

 <img src="assets/images/Logo/OWASP.jpg"/>

+## Speakers

+Would you like to speak on the upcoming OWASP Dindugul Webinar?
+[Contact Us](mailto:arun.sakthivel@owasp.org)

+**Email Format :**

+- Speaker name
+- Job Role
+- Company / Organization
+- Country
+- Email ID
+- Contact Number
+- Speaker Profile
+- Presentation Details
+    - Name / Title of the Presentation
+    - Abstract of the presentation
+    - Presentation time required
+## Local News

 <!-- Standard Chapter Page Template
 This is an example of a Project or Chapter page.
 Please change these items to indicate the actual information you wish to present.
 In addition to this information, the 'front-matter' above the text should be modified to reflect your actual information.
 An explanation of each of the front-matter items is below: